TheMeteoRain/quality-of-exile/README.md

 ## Requirements

 - Windows PC
-- Path of Exile must be set to Windowed Full Screen

 ## Caveats

-The tool should work with Path of Exile 2, but it has not been tested.
+- Should work with Path of Exile 2, but it has not been tested thoroughly.
+- Game must be on your primary monitor.

 ## Installation